abhiKohar/newsHeadlineAnalysis/README.md

 5. Licensing, Authors, and Acknowledgements

 # Installation
-The project uses python 3 and all the installations can be done using the requirements.txt file
+The project uses python 3 and all the installations can be done using the requirements.txt file.

 # Project Motivation
 For this project, I was interested in looking at Times of India News headline dataset from 2001-2020 to understand: